-Our First Climate Picnic is in the books — but we have more planned, and maybe you do too.
+The First Three Climate Picnics are the books — but we hope to do more, and maybe you will too!
 Here’s a how-to guide if you want to plan your own.

 The first picnic will be May 5 at 11am — but we are hoping to make it monthly, or maybe even weekly.
 This would also allow us to move around the city!